 - About Us

-A Joyful Life Lived to the Fullest - Keith F. Cole, age 93, passed unexpectedly on September 8, 2018.
+A Joyful Life Lived to the Fullest - Keith F. Cole, age 93, passed away unexpectedly on Saturday, September 8, 2018.
 He was born in 1924 to Harold and Helen (Smith) Cole of Grand Rapids.
 He graduated from Ottawa Hills High School in 1942 and attended Michigan State University prior to enlisting in the Army Air Corps during WWII.
 Keith had a very distinguished and decorated military career.
 During WWII, he served with the 492nd Airborne and the Office of Strategic Service (OSS), which later became the CIA.
 Their mission was to drop spies, supplies and saboteurs behind enemy lines and bring a quickened end to the war.
 In 2015, he received the French Legion of Honor, France’s highest civilian honor, and in March he was awarded the Congressional Gold Medal, our country’s highest honor.
 Most recently he was asked to speak of his roles during the war to various military organizations, including United States Central Command at MacDill Air Force in Tampa, Florida.

 Upon his return to civilian life, he married Martha Elder of St. Joseph in 1951, who preceded him in death in 2010.
 Keith was employed by Travelers Insurance Company in Grand Rapids and later the State of Michigan, where he rose to the Bureau Director of Medicaid Operations.
 He retired in 1992 and summered in Michigan and wintered in Sarasota, Florida.